 - ★ K.MD.A.2 Describe the difference when comparing two objects (side-by-side) with a measurable attribute in common, to see which object has more of or less of the common attribute These standards are easily paired with science concepts - → K.MD.A.1 Describe several measurable attributes of a single object, including but not limited to length, weight, height, and temperature.
-Note: K.MD.A.1 Vocabulary may include short, long, heavy, light, tall, hot, cold, warm, or cool. - K.MD.B.3 Classify, sort, and count objects using both measurable and non-measureable attributes such as size, number, color, or shape Note: K.MD.B.3 Limit category count to be less than or equal to 10.
+Note: K.MD.A.1 Vocabulary may include short, long, heavy, light, tall, hot, cold, warm, or cool. - → K.MD.B.3 Classify, sort, and count objects using both measurable and non-measureable attributes such as size, number, color, or shape Note: K.MD.B.3 Limit category count to be less than or equal to 10.
 Students should be able to give the reason for the way the objects were sorted.
-This is a good introduction to counting collections.
+This standard includes data collection and sorting by attributes that can be graphed